Computing the non-properness set of real polynomial maps in the plane

-If $\KK = \CC$, then $\TFCg = \AFCg$ and the \tmult set is the union of all $\AFCgr$; Prop.~\ref{prop:tmult=amult-C}.
-If $\KK = \RR$, then we have to test whether a distinguished point, say $p$, in $\AFRgr$ (if any) is in the Jelonek set or not.
-That is, $p$ has to avoid the discriminant and all other multiplicity sets.
-If $p$ belongs to the Jelonek set, then $\TFRg \supset \VV_{\RR}(J_{\rho}) = \AFRgr$.
-The union of all such $\AFRgr$ forms $\TFRg$.
-If a generic point in $\AFRgr$ is not in the Jelonek set, then we ignore this curve.
+points, say $\{p_1,\ldots,p_r\}$, in $\AFRgr$ (if any) are in the Jelonek set or not.
+That is, according to Cor.~\ref{cor:segment-decomposition}, we subdivide $\AFCgr\cap\RR^2$ into $r+1$ open intervals separated by points in $\cD_f\cap\AFCgr$, $\Sin(\AFCgr)$, and so to avoid the discriminant and all other multiplicity sets.

+If $p_i$ belongs to the Jelonek set, then $\TFRg$ contains the interval $\ell_i\subset \AFCgr\cap\RR^2$.
+The union of all such intervals forms $\TFRg$.
+If $p_i$ is not in the Jelonek set, then we ignore this line segment.